I Got Tired of Hunting for API Code, So I Made an MCP

 The beauty of wrapping these in an MCP is that I don't have to remember anything.
 I just ask for what I need.

-get_weather_forecast"Show me demographics for Harris County, Texas."
-Claude calls
+"Show me demographics for Harris County, Texas."
+Claude calls get_demographics and returns population, age distribution, median income, all of it.

-get_demographics"Find Mars rover photos from last week."
-Claude calls
+"Find Mars rover photos from last week."
+Claude calls get_mars_rover_photos and returns images from Perseverance or Curiosity.

-get_mars_rover_photos"Compare GDP growth between the US, China, and Germany."
-Claude calls
+"Compare GDP growth between the US, China, and Germany."
+Claude calls compare_countries with the relevant indicator codes.

 The Tools